wix/Detox/docs/APIRef.waitFor.md

----
-id: APIRef.waitFor
-title: Manual Synchronization Using `waitFor`
+# Manual Synchronization Using `waitFor`
----

 In most cases, tests should be automatically synchronized with the app.
 When synchronization doesn't work, you have a fail-safe by using `waitFor`.
 This API polls using the given expectation continuously until the expectation is met.
 Use manual synchronization with `waitFor` only as a **last resort**.
 Polling for expectations isn't exactly a best practice.

-Test async code with waitFor.<br>
+Test async code with waitFor.
 **Hang the test until an expectation is met.**

 ### Methods